-Nato offers security to Kyiv as Wagner ‘completes weapons handover’
+Senior Russian general fired after accusing defence ministry of ‘treachery’

 Zelensky welcomes G7 security pledges: ‘For our children'

 Volodymyr Zelensky has welcomed fresh pledges of weapons and ammunition to fight Russia’s invasion along with longer-term security commitments from the West even as he expressed disappointment over the lack of a clear path for his country to join Nato as the alliance wrapped up its annual summit.

 “The Ukrainian delegation is bringing home a significant security victory for the Ukraine, for our country, for our people, for our children,” he said while flanked by US president Joe Biden and other leaders from the Group of Seven most powerful democratic nations.

 A joint declaration issued by the G7 lays the groundwork for each nation to negotiate agreements to help Ukraine bolster its military over the long term.
-Mr Zelensky described the initiative as a bridge toward eventual Nato membership and a deterrent against Russia.
-“We will not waver,” Mr Biden vowed after the summit in Lithuania ended.
-“I mean that.
-Our commitment to Ukraine will not weaken.
-We will stand for freedom today, tomorrow and for as long as it takes.”

 Biden hails ‘unbroken’ Ukrainian people in Nato speech